KitaitiMakoto/teresa/README.md

 ### Repository

-1. Add SSH public key to GitHub: Acciybt settubgs > SSH Keys
+1. Add SSH public key to GitHub: Account settings > SSH Keys
 2. Clone this repository: `$ git clone git@github.com:KitaitiMakoto/phantomcss-ci.git` or use SourceTree
 3. Move to repository directory in terminal: `$ cd path/to/phantomcss-ci` to follow steps below